ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_attributes/delete.rst

 Delete Indicator Attributes
 ---------------------------

-The basic format for deleting an Indicator Attribute is:
+Send a request in the following format to delete an Indicator Attribute:

 .. code::

     DELETE /v3/indicatorAttributes/{indicatorAttributeId}

-For example, the following query will delete the Indicator Attribute with ID 10:
+For example, the following request will delete the Indicator Attribute whose ID is 10:

 .. code::